ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 obj.helloWorld(); // // "hello world John Carter"
 ```

 Notice how `helloWorld` refer to `this` properties of obj.
 Here it's clear or you might have already understood that `this` gets bound to `obj`.
-But the interesting point that we can copy a reference to the same function `helloWorld` in another object and get a difference answer.
+But the interesting point that we can copy a reference to the same function `helloWorld` in another object and get a difference Cevap.
 Let see:

 ```javascript
 var obj2 = {